I'm Emily, I'm a graphic designer/artist and a bunch of other things. This is mostly about the other things.

 In 2002 I received the Art Sterling Scholarship to Utah State University where I largely subsisted on frosted flakes and earned a double BFA in Drawing & Painting and Graphic Design.
 Since 2007, I have been a full-time in-house or agency designer and part-time freelancer.
 In 2017, I made the leap (or fall, depending on your perspective) to full-time freelancing and established Bunnelli, LLC*.
 I now spend my days designing under the close supervision of my two dogs for a variety of clients across the U.S. *Bunnelli is my dog's last name (she's adopted); Isabelle Rosalini Bunnelli.

 I'm deeply flawed but eager to be better.
 I believe in people's capacity to do great things.
 I want to do some too.
 Mostly that translates to being kind, doing my best work, continual learning, and trying to improve the world around me.
-I think curiosity & kindness are undervalued and things are generally overvalued.
+I think curiosity & kindness are undervalued and “stuff” is generally overvalued.
 I like to make art that builds connections, improves quality of life, speaks to the truth, and whenever possible, makes people smile.

 My perfect day would include being in the great outdoors, spending time with people that care about each other, laughing really hard, eating something good, accomplishing something new & challenging, and probably petting a dog.
 Add a falling star spotting, 10/10.